VNG-Realisatie/nlx/docs/content/get-started/provide-an-api.md

 In the following example we will use [Swagger Petstore](https://petstore.swagger.io) as an example API.

 We have to define our API in a TOML-file.
 You can save the contents below as `service-config.toml`.
+Please read our documentation about the [service configuration](../../further-reading/service-configuration/) to learn more about the configuration options.

 ```toml
 [services]